 For most people, there’s no specific incident which triggered the phobia.
 But if you generally feel anxious, stressed or worried, then this makes you to want to control your environment.
 Controlling things makes you feel better – as if you can stop things from going wrong.
 When you’re not in control– because you feel as if you’re trapped, or can’t get out – then you feel anxious in those situations.
 It’s a vicious circle!

-If you have claustrophobia you’ll find it hard to relax or feel comfortable when you are in situations where you feel trapped or restricted.
-How much this effects you can range from mild inconvenience to complete inability to do what you want.
-Maybe you always have to walk up the stairs because you won’t take the lift, or sit only at the end of the row at the cinema, or have to refuse a lift.
+In thousands of possible ways?
+If you have claustrophobia you’ll find it hard to relax or feel comfortable when you’re somewhere you feel trapped or restricted.
+This might mean that you’re just a bit inconvenienced.
+But it can be as bad as completely stopping you from doing what you want.
+Maybe you always have to walk up the stairs because you won’t take the lift.
+Or maybe you sit only at the end of the row at the cinema.
+But you can’t be certain those end seats will be available.
+So you don’t go to see the film.
+Or maybe you have to refuse a lift.
 Or you might avoid meetings at work because you can’t easily just walk out.

 Perhaps you won’t drive because you may have to stop at the lights.
 Or maybe you can’t do the weekly shop because you might have to queue at the till.
 You might refuse to travel long distances or go on the motorway because there’s nowhere to stop.
 Perhaps you can’t pick the children up because you may have to wait for them.
 Or perhaps you suffer from claustrophobia at the idea of the confined space of an MRI scan.
 This means that you avoid having important tests, so that you don’t have to feel the panic you associate with the scanner.